carltonwin8/gatsby_theme_aft/README.md

 - switch to the release account of appsfortracking on the mac
 - update release repo with `git push`
 - if not previously done setup the npm user via `npm adduser`
-- release the test site via `yarn/yarn site:build/yarn site:ghpages`
+- release the test site via `yarn clean/yarn/yarn site:build/yarn site:ghpages`
 - verify the test site release at link noted above

 ## Notes